lalitaalaalitah/PyGallery-Toolkit/README.md

 ## Usage example 💡

 If the installation was successful, you are ready to start!
-To do this, paste some images into a new directory inside the project.
+To do it, paste some images into a new directory inside the project.
 That is, for example, create a folder called <code>input</code> in the root directory of the cloned project, and paste some files in .jpg / .jpeg.
 Then enter the following command:

 ```
 python main.py --input_path='input' --output_path='output'